edgeimpulse/workshop-advantech-jetson-nano/README.md

 Edge Impulse has been provided two videos by Advantech. **Both videos are real cases for a production line and an operation station in a factory respectively.**:

-- Production line video dataset:
+- Production line:
 ![production-line](assets/production-line.png)

-- Operation station video dataset:
+- Operation station:
 ![protective-equipment-advantech](assets/protective-equipment-advantech.png)

 **Objectives:**